xhenos/tachiyomi-website/content/help/faq/extensions.md

 ---
+# Page title and opening header
 title: Extensions
 description: Need help with something?
 Most of your issues can probably be solved from this page.
 sidebar: default
 prev: /help/faq/settings/
 next: /help/faq/sources/
 ---
 import Tabs from "~/components/Tabs.vue";
 import Tab from "~/components/Tab.vue";